NomicFoundation/hardhat/docs/src/content/hardhat-chai-matchers/docs/migrate-from-waffle.md

 :::tip

-Looking for a replacement of Waffle's `loadFixture`?
+Looking for a replacement for Waffle's `loadFixture`?
 You can find our version of it in [Hardhat Network Helpers](/hardhat-network-helpers/docs/reference#fixtures).

 :::